appliedbinf/el_gato/README.md

 * Reads-only - Samtools coverage output.
 [See samtools coverage documentation for more information about headers.](https://www.htslib.org/doc/samtools-coverage.html)
 * BLAST output indicating the best match for identified alleles.
 [See BLAST output documentation for more information about headers.](https://www.ncbi.nlm.nih.gov/books/NBK279684/table/appendices.T.options_common_to_all_blast/)

-### identified_alleles.fna
+#### identified_alleles.fna
-The nucleotide sequence of all identified alleles is written in this file.
+The 3nucleotide sequence of all identified alleles is written in this file.
 If more than one allele is determined for the same locus, they are numbered arbitrarily.
 Fasta headers of sequences in this file correspond to the query IDs in the BLAST output reported in the intermediate_outputs.txt file.

-### run.log
+#### run.log
 A detailed log of the steps taken during el_gato's running includes the outputs of any programs called by el_gato and any errors encountered.
 Some command outputs include headers (e.g., samtools coverage and BLAST).

-### reads_vs_all_ref_filt_sorted.bam (reads only)
+#### reads_vs_all_ref_filt_sorted.bam (reads only)
 When run on reads, el_gato maps the provided reads to [a set of reference sequences in the el_gato db directory](https://github.com/appliedbinf/el_gato/blob/main/el_gato/db/ref_gene_regions.fna).
 The mapped reads are then used to extract the sequences present in the sample to identify the ST. reads_vs_all_ref_filt_sorted.bam and its associated file reads_vs_all_ref_filt_sorted.bai contain the mapping information that was used by el_gato.
 The BAM file can be viewed using software such as [IGV](https://software.broadinstitute.org/software/igv/) to understand better the data used by el_gato to make allele calls.
 Additionally, if any loci were not correctly resolved, this file is a good starting point for determining why.

 **Note**, a SAM file is also present.
 This is the same information as in the BAM file.